GerRudi/SimpleR-RotMG/README.md

 <img src="data/Icons/SimpleR.png" width="100">

+---
+# The project is discontinued since [DECA Games](http://decagames.com/) is developing a Unity client for RotMG.
+---

+> Thank you for using our client it was a lot of fun for us to provide it.

+From the SimpleR maintainers (Rudi and Vince).

 # SimpleR-RotMG
 A convenient way to play Realm of the Mad God on Windows

 # Features
 - Automatically play with the latest version using Adobe Flash Projector